By: Ena Yasuhara Li

 United Way Bay Area’s SparkPoint program is excited to release our first-ever report on student persistence: The SparkPoint Difference.
 SparkPoint provides low-income Bay Area residents with free financial and career coaching and education to help them change their lives.
 SparkPoint has over 20 locations across eight Bay Area counties, including nine on community college campuses.

-Our report looks at school persistence rates as a key indicator of student success.
+The SparkPoint Difference looks at school persistence rates as a key indicator of student success.
 If you can’t stay in school and finish your classes, you won’t get the skills or credentials you need to land a career that is stable or a job that pays enough to afford living in the Bay Area.
 The SparkPoint Difference shows that the persistence rates among students enrolled in SparkPoint at five community colleges in the Bay Area were higher than the college-wide average.
 Our report looks at several key factors that can be attributed to higher persistence rates for SparkPoint students.

 SparkPoint’s rapid expansion in community colleges is a testament to the critical challenge faced by post-secondary institutions to retain vulnerable students and SparkPoint’s ability to tackle this challenge.
 Colleges often struggle with low enrollment, student persistence and completion rates among low-income students, students of color, and first-generation students.
 But through comprehensive financial, career, and basic needs supports, SparkPoint has successfully contributed to student persistence.